-- 103. In formulating this year's AGS a number of forms of evidence have been reviewed.
+- 107. In formulating this year's AGS a number of forms of evidence have been reviewed.
 Several of these are reported and monitored through the Regulation, Audit and Accounts Committee.
-The main governance issues requiring attention are summarised at the end of each section as set out above. - 104.
+The main governance issues requiring attention are summarised at the end of each section as set out above.
+As part of a review of Council governance arrangements, the Council agreed that the Governance Committee should now consider the draft AGS ahead of its approval by the Regulation, Audit and Accounts Committee, in its role in keeping the Council's governance arrangements and Constitution under review This will take place in June 2025. - 108.
 An action plan is attached at part of the Appendix, which sets out how the Council will address governance issues in the year ahead.
 We are satisfied that these actions will deliver the improvements necessary and we will continue to monitor, evaluate and report on progress as part of our next annual review.

-Paul Marshall Leader of the Council, November 2024
+Paul Marshall Leader of the Council, July 2025

-Leigh Whitehouse Chief Executive, November 2024
+Leigh Whitehouse Chief Executive, July 2025